3liz/qgis-plugin-manager/README.md

     version             Show version informations and exit
-    init                Create the `sources.list` with plugins.qgis.org as remote list                List all plugins in the directory remote              List all remote server
+    init                Create the `sources.list` with plugins.qgis.org as remote list                List all plugins in the directory install             Install a plugin
-    remove              Remove a plugin by its name update              Update all index files
-    upgrade             Upgrade all plugins installed
+    remove              Remove a plugin by its name upgrade             Upgrade all plugins installed
+    remotes             List all remote server
+    update              Update all index files
-    cache               Look for a plugin in the cache search              Search for plugins
+    versions            Look for available plugin versions
+    search              Search for plugins
-    install             Install a plugin
+    check               Check compatibility of installed plugins with QGIS version
 ```

 ### Init